ARTICLES

 Zebra Plants thrive in bright, indirect light.
 Too much direct sun can scorch their leaves, while too little light may cause them to lose their contrasting colors and become leggy.
 You know?
 When a plant looks thin and unhealthy?

-An east or north-facing window is ideal for providing light because there's no direct sun.
+An east or north-facing window is ideal for providing light because there's no direct sunlight.
 Outdoors thrive in humid and warm, partial shade locations with filtered sunlight.
 In your front garden, on the south side, almost against the wall, where the ground stays moist because it's the lowest part of your garden, a giant tree gives partial or complete shade, and it never gets cold - that should be your spot to plant this beautiful Aphelandra.

 Temperature and Humidity Needs of Aphelandra Plants